aaronjohnsabu1999/mBAB/README.md

 ## Introduction

-This web application allows users to search for word sequences—either case-sensitive or case-insensitive—across a user-specified set of Bible books.
+This web application allows users to search for word sequences—case-sensitive or case-insensitive—across a custom selection of Bible books.

 **Features**
 - Multi-book and multi-version search
-- Case-sensitive or insensitive toggling
-- Custom book selection with OT/NT toggles
-- Clean, dark-mode friendly UI
-- Logical AND (+) and OR (,) search operators
+- Logical AND (+) and OR (,) search syntax
+- Case sensitivity toggle
+- Responsive UI with collapsible book selector

 Hosted live at [aaronjs.pythonanywhere.com](http://aaronjs.pythonanywhere.com/).

-Originally built with Flask, **rebuilt using Django** for better scalability, maintainability, and extensibility.
+Originally built with Flask, now rebuilt using Django for better scalability and maintainability.

 ![A Search Example](./mBAB.png "Searching for 'spirit' and 'holy' and 'christ' within the non-Pauline New Testament books in the English Standard Version English Bible")